Farmerobot/among_them/README.md

 - **State Persistence**: Game state is saved after each action
 - **LLM-Powered Agents**: AI players make decisions using language models
 - **Local LLM Support**: Uses Ollama to run models locally without requiring cloud API access
-- **Persuasion Analysis**: The codebase includes tools for analyzing persuasion techniques used in discussions

 This project demonstrates how LLMs can be used to create emergent gameplay in a social deduction setting, with AI agents exhibiting complex reasoning and social interaction.